 Citing a general website article

 Note: Website citations are often left out of the bibliography and are instead mentioned in a note or within the text.
 If your instructor would like a formal citation, use the format below.
-Include a URL and an access date.
+Include a URL and a publication date or date of last revision; if either of those dates cannot be found, include an accessed date.
 See Sections 14.243-14.245 of the Chicago Manual of Style for more information.

 Last name, First name.
 “Article Title.”
 Website Title.
 Month Date, Year of publication.
-Accessed Month Date, Year of access.
+Publication/Updated Month Date, Year OR Accessed Month Date, Year of access.
 URL.

-Note: If there is a “Last modified on” date, include that instead of the publication date.
+Note: If there is a “Last modified on” date, include that if the publication date cannot be found.